MLI-lab/TTT_Denoising/README.md

 ## Reproducing the results in Table 1

-The test results can be reproduced by running 'test_time_training/TTT_MIM_TestTimeTraining.ipynb'.
-The exact parameters to get results in Table 1 are given as,
+The exact hyperparameters to get results in Table 1 are given as,

 | | SIDD | PolyU | FMDD | CT | FastMRI | G0.01 | G0.02 | SP | Poisson |
 |----------|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|:-----------:|